 However, it is pricey at around $80, so if you’re just getting started with head shaving I’d go for the much more reasonable HeadBlade Moto at around $15.
 If you just need a bargain, the Fusion5 ProGlide Shield comes in as the best razor under $30, blades included.

 The trade-off with the Moto is that the shave isn’t quite as close.
-It also irritated my scalp just slightly, so if you have sensitive skin then choose the Schick Hydro instead, which is designed to reduce irritation.
+It also irritated my scalp just slightly.

 For the convenience of not having to remember to order your blades every month, I had a great experience as a Harry’s subscriber.